 I predominantly build with WordPress.
 Custom building blocks for the Gutenberg Editor, or using my favourite plugin Advanced Custom Fields to build out completely tailored back and front-ends.

 I enjoy learning new tools, tech, and methods to make my development the best it can be.

 Some of the tools I use on a daily basis

 My design tool of choice.
-Figma makes it easy to design from anywhere you can access a browser, and an internet connection.
+Figma makes it easy to design from anywhere.
 It allows for fast iterations and modern layouts for interfaces.